Jefferson County Real Choices Project. Develop Abilities.

 • Special Needs Advocacy Parents (SNAP) (non-profit organization of parents, professionals and community members; meets in Sequim) at 360.681.8642

-• Parent to Parent Support Program (emotional support and information for families)
+• Parent to Parent (P2P) Programs (emotional support and information for families)

 • Parent Coalition of Kitsap/Jefferson Counties